 WE are still doing great things!

 In times of uncertainty, we find ourselves looking for the comfort found in our families, communities, and the constants we have in our lives.
-Moravian College is steadfast in our concern and support of you, your loved ones, and those who are connected to us in such unique and personal ways.
+Moravian University is steadfast in our concern and support of you, your loved ones, and those who are connected to us in such unique and personal ways.
 While so much has changed, rest assured, many things have stayed the same.

 We are still a little revolutionary.

 We provide Apple technology for every incoming student, and we’re home to the first virtual cadaver lab in the Lehigh Valley.
-We continue to develop programs in high-demand fields such as our fully online Master’s in Predictive Analytics and our new Data Science track in the undergraduate Computer Science major.
+We continue to develop programs in high-demand fields such as our fully online Master’s in Data Analytics and our new Data Science track in the undergraduate Computer Science major.

 We are still educating our students.